 The skin can develop resistance to skincare products in general, so it’s a good idea to switch up your skincare products from time to time.
 People develop a resistance towards retinoids over time.
 That’s why it’s not good to start using retinoids when you’re too young or start off with high percentages.
 Start off with the lowest percentage possible and work your way up.
 If not, retinoids will not work for you when you need them most.

 Retinoids are used in many OTC products.
-So there’s no need to visit a dermatologist unless you have a severe skin condition.
-The most common forms of retinoids formulated in cosmetic products are: retinol, retinyl palmitate, and retinaldehyde.
+So there’s no need to visit a dermatologist unless you have a severe skin condition, and require a prescription for Retin-A. The most common forms of retinoids formulated in cosmetic products are: retinol, retinyl palmitate, and retinaldehyde.

 Below is a curated list with some really great skincare products that contain retinoids.
 If you are looking to for something to add to your skincare routine or just getting started on your retinoid journey, these products are for you.